shawnthompson/aaact-aatia.github.io/content/newsletters/en/mai-2025-aaact-now-for-accessibility.md

 otherLanguageTitle: L'AATIA maintenant pour l'accessibilité de mai
 description: "**In this edition:** We celebrate National AccessAbility Week and highlight events happening across the Government of Canada."
-introduction: >-
-  Spring has arrived, bringing warmer days and renewed energy!
+introduction: Spring has arrived, bringing warmer days and renewed energy!
 As the season blossoms, we’re excited to prepare for National AccessAbility Week (NAAW).
 Read below for exciting NAAW events happening across the Government of Canada (GC) – don't miss out on the chance to make a difference!

-  ## On This Page

-  *  National AccessAbility Week 2025

-  *  AAACT Accessibility Trivia

-  *  Fostering Disability Allyship for a More Inclusive Public Service

-  *  Creating an Inclusive Workplace Culture

-  *  Embracing Digital Accessibility

-  *  Accessible Horizons NAAW Edition

-  *  How AAACT Can Help You?

-  *  Upcoming Accessibility Training

-  *  Global Accessibility Awareness Day

-  *  Shared Services Canada's Feedback Mechanism
 newsletterDate: 2025-05-14
 ---
 ## National AccessAbility Week 2025